 When I started practicing mindfulness I quickly realised that some people are more naturally mindful than others.
-Both my husband and my daughter, regardless of their age, are, in my opinion naturally mindful.
-They have both taught me alot in expressing gratitude, being present and being attentive listeners.
-They don't tend to dwell in the past or worry about things that may or may not happen they just focus on the now...what's happening at presnt in their lives. mindfulness-based practices can help children calm down, become more focused, fall asleep more easily, alleviate worry, manage anger, and generally become more patient and aware.
+My daughter especially has taught me alot in expressing gratitude, being present and being an attentive listener.
+She doesn't tend to dwell in the past or worry about things that may or may not happen she just focuses on the now...what's happening at presnt in her life.
+Mindfulness-based practices can help children calm down, become more focused, fall asleep more easily, alleviate worry, manage anger, and generally become more patient and aware.

 I, on the other hand, needed more guidance.
 Before starting my MBSR programme I would have tended to worry about everything and anything.
 I would often wake up in the mornings and think - "what have I to worry about today?...I remember my worrying at it's worst when I became a mum for the first time.
 It was back in 2005 when my design agency was also at it busiest period so I had alot going on.
 I would wake up some mornings and straight away start thinking..."has Fay (my daughter) everything she needs for creche?
 Will she be okay going in?
 What if she get's upset?
 What will I wear today?
 What's the weather like out?
 Have I any meetings?
 What will we do for dinner later?
 Have I defrosted the meat?
 Will Fay miss me at creche?
 What will I get Aileen for her birthday?
 What jobs have I on today????...the list was endless and that was even before I sat up to get out of the bed!

 Having a creative mind means it's naturally active.
 I'm very visual in my thoughts so I would often visualise a situation or a certain scenario that might never ever even happen.
 I still do this but now I am aware of this and the more I practice the more I can recognise what I am doing and bring myself back to the present as they are just thoughts.